blackwell-systems/dev-tooling-notes/README.md

 Documentation:
 - **Doc comments (`///`)** are first-class in Rust and render on [docs.rs](https://docs.rs) when published
+- **Crate-level docs (`//!`)** - Use inner doc comments at the top of `src/lib.rs` to document the entire crate
+  - First paragraph becomes the crate description on docs.rs
+  - Should include: purpose, quick example, feature flags, links to guides
+  - Example: `//!
+A tiny, framework-agnostic error envelope for HTTP APIs.`
 - **Check coverage locally before publishing:**
   ```bash
   # Generate and open docs locally (catches rendering issues)